tmcw/perception/README.md

 and [Mapbox GL](https://www.mapbox.com/mapbox-gl/), presents a way to pan and zoom that is less jarring and easier to follow that simple linear interpolation of both variables.
-The paper doesn't discuss cognitive benefits, but the results are often percieved as more pleasant than the simple way.
+The paper doesn't discuss cognitive benefits, but the results are often perceived as more pleasant than the simple way.

 [Smooth and efficient zooming and panning](http://www.win.tue.nl/~vanwijk/zoompan.pdf) by Jarke J. van Wijk & Wim A.A.
 Nuij